 It’s all Ludi’s fault.

 Late last year she decided one day at lunch that she wanted a haircut.
 A dramatically shorter haircut, with bangs in front.
 She asked to get down from the table so she could go to the bathroom.
 A few minutes later we heard a loud banging, as if she had removed the top of the toilet.
-Ludi returned to the table and sat down as if nothing had happened.
-We couldn’t believe our eyes.
-She had hacked off a big chunk of hair around the front and one side of her head.
-Yoli went to the bathroom and found Ludi had climbed the toilet in order to reach sharp barber scissors we kept on a very high shelf.
+I burst in and found a strange scene.
+Ludi had climbed the toilet in order to reach sharp barber scissors we kept on a very high shelf.
+She had then hacked off a big chunk of hair around the front and one side of her head.

 I have gotten used to it, but I do miss her long hair.